 The substance was more effective at higher concentrations in repelling ticks.
 But, the effect declined after 2 hours from the first application to 62.5% compared to a DEET-based product of 87.7%.

 The authors did not report on the repellent effects outside the lab.
 And given that the formulation was proprietary, its ingredients were not disclosed.

 However, they found that “PEA- and geraniol-based formulas exerted an effective repellent action representing a valid natural alternative to synthetic repellents already available on the market.”

-DEET (diethyltoluamide) repels ticks but its use raises environmental and health concerns.
-The concentration of DEET also affects its ability to repel ticks, as shown below:
+DEET (diethyltoluamide) is not a natural tick repellent but like lemongrass essential oil, the concentration of DEET also impacts its ability to repel ticks, as shown below: